Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 #### Districts at a Glance
 ##### Azul
 **Spirit's Rest** - Old district surrounding an ancient communal and worship site turned into public memorial garden, honoring past mages along with famous Pharousians.
-Some old temples including the Church of Ashur is in the alleyways between the parks and a few residential buildings.
+Some old temples including the Church of Zefaelon is in the alleyways between the parks and a few residential buildings.
 **The Hearthward**  - Cozy Residential areas of middle-to-low-income housing.
 **Scholar's Hamlet** - The Silverthorn Arcane Institute and its surrounding establishments.
 **The Loom** - Manufacturing district crowded with factories and temp housings for the low-income workers.